tesskbot/neuroimaging_lab_tools/README.md

 * **MRI data** calculated by freesurfer (volumes and thicknesses) is extracted from the aseg.stats file by the code in `mri`.
 Any number of volumes can be extracted by label name.
 The extraction is done in place - you simply designate the location where MRI data is stored.

-* **FDG data** is extracted by the `fdg_metaroi` module.
+* **FDG data** is extracted by the `fdg` module.
 This function is designed to search a parent directory for FDG data and process all of it.

 Each of the modules in `gather` (except the script `gathermany`) contains a function named "*modulename*_run".
 This function can be called to gather data of that modality.
 Most other functions within the modules support the "*modulename*_run" function.